26 February 2024|News

 - Stop the car as soon as it is safe.
 Leaving the scene is an offence.

 - Make sure the engine is switched off.

 - Turn your hazard lights on.

 - Check yourself and anyone travelling with you for injuries.

-- Even if the accident is minor and no one has sustained an injury, it’s worth making a note of the details just in case anyone should make a claim after the fact.
+- Even if the accident is minor and no one has sustained an injury, it’s worth making a note of the details just in case anyone should make a claim.

 - If anyone is injured, and/or the road is blocked, make sure to call an ambulance and the police as soon as possible.

-- It may sound ridiculous, given the circumstances, but try to remain as calm as you can.
-This will help you to remember the details of the accident more clearly, and act accordingly.
+- It may sound ridiculous, given the circumstances, but try to remain as calm as possible.
+This will help you to remember the details of the accident more clearly and act accordingly.

 Advising the authorities

 If anyone involved in the accident should flee the scene without providing their details or appears to have no insurance, it’s always a good idea to call the police.
 Or, if you believe someone to be under the influence of drugs or alcohol, then you should also inform the authorities.
 And this is especially true if you believe the other driver may have caused the accident on purpose.
 By reporting such an incident you could be helping others avoid a similar situation in the future.
 If anything about the accident gives you a bad feeling, it’s always better to be safe than sorry, even more so if you have loved ones or children in the car with you.
 Accidents should be reported within 24 hours of taking place if they cannot be reported at the scene.